🔼The name Gethsemane in the Bible

 In 2012, the National Research Council of Italy Trees and Timber Institute and academics from five Italian universities conducted an investigation of the age of the olive trees presently found in the garden of Gethsemane.
 According to professor Antonio Cimato, the tests showed that these olive trees are (a) in excellent health, and (b) the oldest living plants cited in scientific literature, dating back to the twelfth century AD and possibly before (Reuters, October 2012).
 The latter statement is rather curious because Tom Harlan demonstrated (also in 2012) that a certain Great Basin Bristlecone Pine found in the White Mountains in California is more than 5,000 years old.
 Before that (1950's), the record holder was a similar tree, which had lived more than 4,800 years old, as established by Edmund Schulman (and not the hallowed General Sherman giant sequoia in California, which is a crisp 2,500 years old).
+In Utah, a clonal colony of aspen called Pando is thought to be a single living organism of 80,000 years old.
 A cluster of olive trees in Bechealeh, Lebanon, called Sisters is rumored to be older than 6,000 years, but rumors, besides drive prices up also have the tendency to add a few millennia to an already assumed age.

 In light of the above, the findings of the nevertheless great age of the Gethsemane olive trees should probably not be considered with too much fanfare; they probably say not so much about the essential meaning of the garden of Gethsemane and a lot more about the enthusiasm of the people who were assigned to tend it over the ages.